-Create a screenshot of your map (using the print screen function on your computer) -- crop the image using a image editing software (like paint) and attach include the image in your report using the Insert --> picture function in Microsoft Word.
+Create a screenshot of your map (using the print screen function on your computer) -- crop the image using a image editing software and attach include the image in your report

 1. Choose an area.